Ftalxx/Quantum_Guitar/README.md

 - Quantum outcomes may generate dissonant or unpredictable sounds.
 - Sensor inputs may drift or collide in ways that don’t “make sense.”
-- The result might feel broken—or maybe it's just unfamiliar.
+- The result might feel broken or maybe it's just unfamiliar.

-The goal isn’t to make a perfectly tuned instrument—it’s to ask:
+The goal isn’t to make a perfectly tuned instrument it’s to ask:
 - *Can randomness be emotionally resonant?*
 - *What if we stopped filtering out the weird?*
-- *Can we build an instrument that listens back—one that meets us with its own logic?*
+- *Can we build an instrument that listens back one that meets us with its own logic?*

 ## Harmonics and Connection